pcoz/ailang/AILang_Specification.md

 * **NUMBER**: Numeric values (examples: `42`, `3.14`, `-17`)

 * **BOOLEAN**: True/false values (examples: `true`, `false`, `yes`, `no`)

+* **QUALITATIVE**: Opaque semantic labels for qualitative states (e.g., "tense_meeting", "supportive_tone", "fragile_morale").
+  - **Interpretation:** Engines interpret QUALITATIVE values within INTELLIGENT operations and/or an active REALITY_CONTEXT.
+They are not numeric and carry no inherent scalar.
+  - **Coercion:** No implicit coercion to NUMBER or BOOLEAN.
+Engines MAY stringify a QUALITATIVE value when a TEXT is explicitly required (e.g., logging, messages).
+  - **Operations:** Equality/inequality comparisons are defined; ordering comparisons are undefined.
+Rich interpretation occurs via INTELLIGENT logic and the Qualitative Spectrum.
+  - **Serialization:** Represent as TEXT with optional metadata tag `@qual` in environments that support typed metadata.

 * **LIST**: Ordered collections (example: `[item1, item2, item3]`)

 * **OBJECT**: Structured containers with properties and methods